This is probably what you all have been waiting for – drumroll please – using the Elliott Wave Theory in forex trading!

-Trusting your Elliott Wave skills, you go ahead and sell at market in hopes of catching a new impulse wave.
+Trusting your Elliott Wave skills, you go ahead and sell at the market price in hopes of catching a new impulse wave.

 You place your stop just a couple of pips above the start of Wave 4 just in case your wave count is wrong.

-Because we like happy endings, your trade idea works out and nets you a couple thousand pips on this day, which is not always the case.
+Because we like happy endings, your trade idea based on the Elliott Wave Theory works out and nets you a couple of thousand pips on this day, which is not always the case.

 You have also learned your lesson this time around so you skip Vegas and decide to use your profits to grow your forex trading capital instead.